 - About 30 minutes before making the salad, remove the burrata from the fridge.
 This will ensure the center of the burrata is nice and creamy when it's served.
 This step is optional but recommended!

 - Rinse the tomatoes in water and dry them well.
-Using a serrated knife, slice the tomatoes into approximately ⅓ inch (8.5 mm) thick slices.
+Using a serrated knife, slice the tomatoes into approximately â…“ inch (8.5 mm) thick slices.
+Or, if using cherry tomatoes, cut them in half.
 Arrange the tomato slices on a large platter.

-- Nestle the remaining basil leaves amongst the sliced tomatoes, or place on top.
+- Nestle the basil leaves amongst the sliced tomatoes, or place on top.
 If desired, you can tear larger basil leaves into smaller pieces first.

 - Drain the ball(s) of burrata and nestle them amongst the tomato and basil.